• Skip to primary navigation

 Notes

-• We recommend using eggs which have been bought to room temperature.
+• 70 gram eggs which have been bought to room temperature were used to bake the Sponge pictured

-• Let the sponge cakes cool in the cake tins for 5 minutes before transferring to a wire rack to cool completely.
+• After removing the cakes from the oven, allow them to cool for 5 minutes before transferring to a wire rack to cool completely.

-• Do not add the cream/jam/decorations until the cakes have completely cooled.
+• Wait until the cakes have completely cooled before decorating.

-• The unfilled sponge cakes can be frozen for up to two months.
+• The unfilled sponge can be frozen for up to two months.

 Nutrition